Jefferson County Real Choices Project. Develop Abilities.

 • private providers who specialize in working with people with disabilities - especially Jeannie Koester (Port Townsend) at 360.379.5733, or New Growth Behavior Health Services (Port Angeles) at 360.457.1610

-• NAMI (National Alliance for the Mentally Ill) for peer support, information, and advocacy www.nami.org
+• NAMI of Jefferson County (National Alliance for the Mentally Ill) for peer support, information, and advocacy http://namijeffcowa.org

 • NADD (National Association for Dual Diagnosis) for trainings, printed materials, information www.thenadd.org